The Global Jewish Service Corps Fellowship

 WHO IS AN IDEAL CANDIDATE FOR THE JSC FELLOWSHIP?

-JSC Fellows are emerging and rising young leaders in thei20s and 30s who have demonstrated interest in public service or humanitarian work and global Jewish causes.
+JSC Fellows are emerging and rising young leaders in their 20s and 30s who have demonstrated interest in public service or humanitarian work and global Jewish causes.
 Successful candidates are independent, mature, and flexible.
 They have a sense of adventure, balance humility with curiosity and exhibit strong interpersonal skills.
 They have some work experience and a college degree or equivalent.
 Knowledge of foreign language(s) and Jewish education is a plus, but not a requirement.

 WHAT DOES THE FELLOWSHIP INCLUDE?